3sjay/sploits/plague_botnet_rce_writeup.md

 * How can we increase the likelyhood?

 While the first two factors are debatable, we can of course increase the likelyhood of a hit when uploading more files.
 Therefore the strategy is simple: 1.
 Prepare our evil php code, upload ~200 files (you can increase that of course if you want to), and then try to find one of our shells.
 Easy.
-Here's the full exploit script, I recommend using it ethically *laught*
+Here's the full exploit script, I recommend using it ethically \*laught\*

-And some example run:
+And an example run:
 ```bash
 esjay@g Plague-Release % python3 sploit.py http://localhost:8200
 [*] Uploading files ...